Scaranman/Portfolio-Site/content/en/authors/admin/_index.md

 ---

 Hi, I’m Jacob.
 I'm a UX Designer from the Philadelphia region.
 I recently graduated from Rochester Institute of Technology (RIT) with a B.S. in Human Centered Computing (HCC) and a minor in Japanese.
-I last worked as a UX Designer co-op for LenelS2 in Pittsford, NY　and I'm currently seeking new opportunities..
+I'm currently a Product Designer at Buxton.

 I got my drive for UX from my family.
 My father is an architect and my mother went to art school and worked as a graphic designer before pursuing a career in early childhood education.
 Additionally, my mothers parents were artists and designers.
 In short, I grew up with a very creative maternal side, and a logical but design-based paternal side.